noahehall/theBookOfNoah/0current/aws/0security.md

   - eventually consistent: achieves high availability by replicating data across multiple servers within amazons datacenters

 - key components

   - IAM provides the infrastructure necessary to control authentication and authorization
   - resources: user, group, role, policy and identity provider objects that are stored in IAM
-  - identities: resource objects used to identity and group
+  - identities: resource objects used for users, groups and roles
     - you attach policies to IAM identities (users, groups roles)
   - entities: resource objects that AWS uses for authentication (users and roles)
   - principals: person/application that uses the AWS root user, IAM user, or IAM role to sign in and make requests to AWS (federated users and assumed roles)